 Director of Scouting & Player Personnel

-Remi Roy is entering his 11th season with the New England Revolution and his third as the club's Director of Scouting & Player Personnel, having been named to the position in January 2018.
+Remi Roy is entering his 12th season with the New England Revolution and his fourth as the club's Director of Scouting & Player Personnel, having been named to the position in January 2018.
 Roy has been with the club since 2010, previously serving as an assistant coach with New England for eight seasons.

 In his current role, Roy is focused on scouting and talent identification in players at the collegiate, national, and international levels.
 He works closely with the Revolution technical staff in player evaluation and has a role in all soccer-related aspects of the organization, including communication with agents and facilitating MLS communication and compliance.

 Roy was heavily engaged in the Revolution's scouting operations throughout his tenure as an assistant coach, contributing to the club's domestic and international scouting efforts.
 As an assistant coach, first under Steve Nicol and then for six seasons on Jay Heaps' staff, he worked primarily with the Revs' first-team goalkeepers and also provided additional training for the Revolution Academy goalkeepers.

 During his time on the Revs’ coaching staff, Roy mentored several talented goalkeepers and helped them each achieve success in the professional ranks.
 In addition to coaching former Revs goalkeeper Matt Reis in his pursuit of MLS longevity and success, Roy helped Bobby Shuttleworth establish himself as one of the league’s premier goalkeepers since his debut in 2010.
 In 2016, Roy’s guidance helped Brad Knighton start a career-high 13 matches, including six wins.